JiminGo-Research/jimingo.github.io/_projects/6_project.md

 description: a project with no image
 img:
 importance: 4
-category: fun
+category: Research Project
 ---

-This project is my first lead project in Industrial Intelligence Laboratory at Incheon National University (My research advisor ).
-Based on this work, our team published patent and awarded an 19th Industrial Engineering Project Competition hosted by Korean Institute of Industrial Engineers(KIIE).
+This project is my first lead project in Industrial Intelligence Laboratory at Incheon National University.
+Based on this work, our team published <a hrefpatent and awarded an 19th Industrial Engineering Project Competition hosted by Korean Institute of Industrial Engineers(KIIE).

+<b>Purpose of this study : </b>

+<b>Problem description : </b>

+<b>Our method : </b>

+<b>Results : </b>

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.